Juliette-De/hydrogen-stations/README.md

   - 3: Air Liquide arriving after an incumbent operator transformed its network of oil stations into H2.

+## Organization of the repository

+The webapp_final/pages folder contains the application structure.

+The working_notebooks folder contains the different notebooks used to explore and analyze the data and perform the clustering of the logistic hubs.

 ## Background

 This project was created for a challenge run by Digital Value, Air Liquide and the Ministry of Ecological Transition.